Funding, payments and learner fees – DQ1-2

 Under-delivery

-If a TEO delivers less than 99% of its DQ1-2 funded provision during the year, we will recover funding (see below for recovery details).
-We may also reduce DQ1-2 funding to the level of actual delivery within the Investment Plan period by making a significant Plan amendment, or by revoking or suspending some funding.
+If any TEO delivers less than 99% of its DQ1-2 funded provision during the year, we will recover funding (see below for recovery details).
+We may also reduce DQ1-2 funding to the level of actual delivery within the Investment Plan period, by amending the Plan, or revoking or suspending some funding.

 Funding wash-ups

-For the calculation of funding wash-ups see the methodology and technical specifications from the relevant year.
-The most recent information is at the top.
+For information on the calculation of funding wash-ups, see the methodology and technical specifications from the relevant year.

 Suspending or revoking funding